scionproto/scion/doc/protocols/scion-header.rst

 EPIC Header Length Calculation
 ------------------------------
-The length of the EPIC Path header is the same as the SCION Path header plus 8 bytes (Packet Timestamp), and plus 8 bytes for the PHVF and LHVF.
+The length of the EPIC Path header is the same as the SCION Path header plus 8 bytes (Packet Identifier), and plus 8 bytes for the PHVF and LHVF.

 .. _EPIC Procedures: